MrPillBoxHat/CMSC425/README.txt

 Animation:

 	(X)
-	- Run animation has some kind of white line on top
 	- Need to fix animation timings (some frames should be displayed longer than other frames).
 	- Fire needs to continue until finished firing